sghpjuikit/player/README.md

 ### Skinning

-A skin is a single css file that works the same way as if you are skinning a html web site. [a link](http://docs.oracle.com/javafx/2/api/javafx/scene/doc-files/cssref.html) is an official reference guide that contains a lot of useful information.
+A skin is a single css file that works the same way as if you are skinning a html web site. [javafx css reference guide](http://docs.oracle.com/javafx/2/api/javafx/scene/doc-files/cssref.html) is an official reference guide that contains a lot of useful information.
 The application autodiscovers the skins when it starts.
 The skins are located in Skins directory, each in its own folder.
 Press F5 (by default) to refresh skin changes.

 ## Credits & Licence